I. Name, Registered Office and Objects

 The Association has the following categories of members:

-Persons may be admitted as regular members if they produce satisfactory evidence that, within the field of tourism, they:
+Persons may be admitted as regular members if they produce satisfactory evidence that, within the field of tourism and hospitality, they:

 Persons may be designated as honorary members, whether or not they are regular members, if they have rendered special services to research or to education within the field of tourism.